rwblokzijl/Msc-thesis-EuroToken/thesis.md

 then more generally discuss the ability of EuroToken to conform to the requirements set forward by the ECB and what issues are still left to address.

-## Trade-offs between anonymity and off-line transactions
+## Trade-offs between anonymity and offline transactions

-EuroToken achieves off-line transactions by making every transaction a signed statement by the sender that transfers their funds to the receiver.
+EuroToken achieves offline transactions by making every transaction a signed statement by the sender that transfers their funds to the receiver.
 This statement is cryptographically linked to the wallet of the sender and can be used by the receiver at any time to prove that the transaction happened.
 This allows us to hold the sender accountable to their statement.
-While we provide a mechanism for the receiver to ensure that the sender has the funds available, we do not provide a mechanism to prevent the sender from off-line spending a second time.
+While we provide a mechanism for the receiver to ensure that the sender has the funds available, we do not provide a mechanism to prevent the sender from offline spending a second time.

-The main limitation of our method of off-line transfers, and perhaps all methods of off-line payments, is that double spending is only prevented and addressed when interacting with the network online.
+The main limitation of our method of offline transfers, and perhaps all methods of offline payments, is that double spending is only prevented and addressed when interacting with the network online.
 While this does prevent illicit creation of currency, it still leaves some risk with the receiver.
 We see potential solutions to this problem in 2 areas.
 The first is at the point of